apache/ignite/modules/ducktests/tests/ducktests_remote/docs/internals.md

 `render_table` prints failures' detail by default and everything's detail with `-v`;
 `summarise` prints `9 ok, 2 failed`, ordered worst-first.

+## Progress

+`Progress` is written to from the fan-out threads and drawn by one daemon thread of its own, so a slow terminal cannot slow a transfer down and an update never blocks on a redraw.
+Three rules it does not break:

+- **It never raises.** A display that takes a deploy down with it would be worse than no display, so a stream that cannot be written to just turns the display off.
+- **The block is erased before anything else prints.** `deploy` renders the result table after the `with progress:` body, on the lines the block occupied.
+- **`NullProgress` has the same surface.** Callers never test for `None` or for whether the display is on; `--quiet`, `--dry-run` and `--no-progress` simply swap the object.

+Byte counts come from `--info=progress2` (rsync) and from `upload_watched`, which streams a file into `ssh 'cat > path'` because scp suppresses its own meter when its output is a pipe. `run_local_streaming` reads a child's output as it arrives, treating a carriage return as a line ending, and drains stderr on a thread so a chatty failure cannot deadlock the pipe.

 ## Redaction

 `Redactor` keys on resolved **values**, not on key names.
 Anything coming out of `${env:}`